The Belle of New York (1952 film)

-The Belle of New York is a 1952 musical comedy film directed by Charles Walters.
-Set in New York City circa 1900, the film stars Fred Astaire, Vera-Ellen, Alice Pearce, Marjorie Main, Gale Robbins, and Keenan Wynn, with music by Harry Warren and lyrics by Johnny Mercer.
+The Belle of New York is a 1952 musical comedy film directed by Charles Walters and starring Fred Astaire, Vera-Ellen, Alice Pearce, Marjorie Main, Gale Robbins and Keenan Wynn, with music by Harry Warren and lyrics by Johnny Mercer.

-This whimsical (even by Astaire's standards) musical failed at the box office and impressed few critics at the time, mainly due to the nature of the plot which empowers lovers to float free of the influence of gravity - a conceit reprised in the 1999 film Simply Irresistible.
-Astaire was reluctant to take the project - he was originally supposed to play the role in 1946 but had avoided it through retirement.
-Clearly stung by its failure, Astaire later claimed that the dance routines - of which there are more than usual - are of a particularly high standard - a rare verdict from such a notoriously self-critical artist.
-Vera-Ellen is generally viewed as one of Astaire's most technically proficient dance partners, and this was a factor in his readiness to expand the dance content of the film beyond its traditional proportions.

 Plot

-Set in turn-of-the-century New York, Angela Collins has been a lifelong member of the Daughters of Right temperance movement.
-Known as the "Belle of New York", Angela attracts attention for her beauty and singing talent from the clientele, which wealthy matron Mrs. Phineas Hill believes is a distraction.
-Meanwhile, Mrs. Hill's playboy nephew Charlie is hosting his bachelor party as he is engaged to Dixie "Deadshot" McCoy, a sharpshooter.
-Mrs. Hill arrives and disperses the party, not knowing of her nephew's engagement.
-Feeling glum, Charlie confesses he does not want to be married and steps out with his friend, Frenchie.
+In New York at the dawn of the 20th century, Angela Collins is known as the "Belle of New York" and attracts attention for her beauty and singing.
+Her wealthy matron Mrs. Phineas Hill believes that Angela's singing is a distraction.
+Mrs. Hill's playboy nephew Charlie is engaged to sharpshooter Dixie "Deadshot" McCoy, although he does not want to marry her.

-On a horse carriage, Charlie spots Angela leading the Daughters' band in song and falls in love with her.
-However, she scoffs at him telling him that if he were really in love, his feet would walk on air.
-After hearing this, Charlie imagines himself dancing in mid-air and later on top of Washington Square Arch.
+Charlie falls in love with Angela, but she tells him that if he were really in love, he would walk on air.
+He imagines himself dancing in midair and later on top of the Washington Square Arch.
 The next morning, Dixie storms into the Hills' mansion, distraught that Charlie did not arrive at his wedding.
 Mrs. Hill writes Dixie a $10,000 check to keep her quiet.

-Charlie arrives at Angela's office and asks to join the movement.
-Angela however is skeptical and asks him to complete an honest day's work before joining.
-Charlie is unsuccessful at keeping a job as he is fired every time he sees Angela in her office.
-By nighttime, Charlie works as a streetcar driver, and at the end of the day, he offers Angela a ride to the car barn.
-When the streetcar is parked, Charlie finds Angela's feet has left the ground.
-He returns home and informs his aunt that he is love with Angela.
+Charlie arrives at Angela's office and asks to join her temperance movement.
+Angela is skeptical and asks him to complete an honest day's work before joining.
+Charlie is unsuccessful at keeping a job, as he is fired every time that he sees Angela in her office.
+By nighttime, Charlie works as a streetcar driver, and at the end of the day, he offers Angela a ride to the streetcar depot.
+He observes that her feet have left the ground and returns home to inform his aunt that he is love with Angela.
 Delighted at the news, Mrs. Hill agrees to pay for the wedding.